Kitchen extension ideas for the perfect culinary space

 Side extension ideas can come in all shapes and sizes, but when installing a kitchen into the addition, be sure the flow from one end of the house to the other is seamless so that it doesn't feel like a temporary addition to your home.

-14. Combine old and new in a small cottage kitchen extension
+16. Combine old and new in a small cottage kitchen extension

-A lovely way to introduce a new kitchen when planning for cottage extensions is to let both the new ad the old really shine in their own right.
+A lovely way to introduce a new kitchen when planning for cottage extensions is to let both the new and the old really shine in their own right.
 Let interesting oak beams or stone walls contrast with large swathes of glazing and the contemporary textures of your new addition.

 This granite stone cottage was beautifully extended using a small conservatory.
-The original inglenook stands proud (left of shot) against the new cast concrete island and is perfectly contrasted with more modern fixture and fittings.
+The original inglenook stands proud (left of shot) against the new cast concrete island and is perfectly contrasted with more modern fixtures and fittings.

-15. Create drama with dual height kitchen extension ideas
+17. Create drama with dual height kitchen extension ideas

-Going up two stories, rather than just the one gives opportunity for a sense of architectural drama and the ability to create and connect other spaces.
+Going up two stories, rather than just one gives the opportunity for a sense of architectural drama and the ability to create and connect other spaces.

-In this extension to an old storage barn, the homeowners used their two storey extension to create a reading nook above their living space on the mezzanine while a bridge landing leads to the bedrooms.
+In this extension to an old storage barn, the homeowners used their two-storey extension to create a reading nook above their living space on the mezzanine while a bridge landing leads to the bedrooms.

 A new extension is not just an opportunity to transform interior spaces, but also to give the exterior of a tired or dated home a refresh and regeneration.